Towson University uses standard procedures for formulating and issuing university

 The Office of the General Counsel tracks and numbers the developed policy.
 The university

 vice presidents review the developed policy to determine how it will affect their

 respective areas, as well as the university as a whole.

 Approval and Comment Phase

-The President’s Council and groups on the Council’s behalf, including the University
+The President’s Cabinet and groups on the cabinet’s behalf, including the Academic

 Senate and Management Advisory and Compliance Services, review the policy.

 The Office of the General Counsel notifies the responsible office of the approval,

 informs the campus of the new policy and includes it in a university policy repository.

 If you have any questions about the policy process, or for further information please